Engee documentation

 Abstracts

-Annotations are areas in workspace Engee inside which you can add text and formatting, add lines of code and images.
+Annotations annotation 1 1 are areas in workspace Engee where you can add text and format it, add lines of code, images, and more using markup languages.
+For example:

-To add annotations, left-click on an empty space in the Engee workspace.
-This will open a context menu with a button Add Annotation annotation 1 1:
+To add annotations, left-click on an empty area of the Engee workspace.
+This will open a context menu with an Add Annotation button annotation 1 1:

 Interface